When a Good Bad Bug is particularly liked by fans of a game (more than just the God Modders), sometimes something interesting happens.

 In Justice League of America 51, Green Lantern mentions fighting the "Warlock in Dis".
 This turns out to be a hint for a confrontation with the Warlock of YS in a future issue.

-Older Than They Think — A glitch in the vision mixing board just before the filming of the first regeneration on Doctor Who was seized upon to create the iconic shot of William Hartnell's face dissolving into Patrick Troughton's, and by doing so, influencing the visual look of almost all the other regenrations.
+Older Than They Think: Just before the filming of the first regeneration on Doctor Who, it was discovered that a vision mixing desk was faulty in such a way that adjusting a specific control would overexpose the image.
+This was seized upon to create the iconic shot of William Hartnell's face dissolving into Patrick Troughton's, and by doing so, influence the visual look of almost all the other regenerations.
+(Originally, the intention had been to have the Doctor collapse with his cloak over his face, and just pull it back to reveal he'd turned into Troughton.)